A Recursive Algorithm for Mining Association Rules: FIM, ARM and Trees

 \subsubsection{Frequent prefix tree}

 Let us first note that we have the following important property:

 In other words, if $B$ is a frequent itemset, then all the itemsets included in $B$ are frequent.

 Since $\freq(\emptyset)=1$, $(\emptyset)$ is always frequent.
-In view of (\ref{apriori}) and of Property \ref{property 1}, if a node $m$ of $pT_{I}$ is not frequent, then none of the nodes in the subtree rooted at $m$ is frequent.
-Consequently, by removing all the nodes $a$ such that $\freq(a)<\sigma$ in $pT_{I}$, we obtain a tree with $(\emptyset)$ as root.
+In view of (\ref{apriori}) and of Property \ref{property 1}, if a node $m$ of $pT_{n}$ is not frequent, then none of the nodes in the subtree rooted in the node $m$ is frequent.
+Consequently, by removing all the nodes $a$ such that $\freq(a)<\sigma$ in $pT_{n}$, we obtain a tree with $(\emptyset)$ as root.
 We can thus define the frequent prefix tree as follows.

 \begin{defi} Let $\sigma$ be the minSup.
-We call frequent prefix tree, the tree $pT_{I}^{\sigma}$ obtained from $pT_{I}$ by removing the nodes $a$ such that $\freq(a)<\sigma$. \end{defi}
+We call frequent prefix tree, the tree $pT_{n}^{\sigma}$ obtained from $pT_{n}$ by removing the nodes $a$ such that $\freq(a)<\sigma$. \end{defi}